maoberlehner/markus-oberlehner-net/resources/articles/2017-01-14_investing-money-as-a-developer.md

 Although I rarely read books about programming there are two books I can whole heartedly recommend: [Clean Code](http://amzn.to/2hm46Eg) by Robert C. Martin and [CSS Secrets](http://amzn.to/2hm4YJ9) by Lea Verou.
 The former will help you to be a better programmer and the later teaches you things about CSS you never heard or thought about before.
 Currently I'm reading [Learning JavaScript Design Patterns](http://amzn.to/2ivlDZC) by Addy Osmani and I've already learned **a lot**.

 Not everything you learn has to be related to programming.
 Most of the time I read books to become a more knowledgeable human in general.
-Recently I've read [7 Habits Of Highly Effective People](http://amzn.to/2i2i6jy) by Stephen R. Covey and I learned some things about living a effective life.
+Recently I've read [7 Habits Of Highly Effective People](http://amzn.to/2i2i6jy) by Stephen R. Covey and I learned some things about living an effective life.

 ### Hardware
 Don't try to save money by buying cheap hardware (if you are an employer, don't try to save money by buying cheap hardware for your employees).